 Human Capital Formation

 Knowledge has played a significant role in the development of mankind.
-Education, learning, training can be gained and spread through various means like music, books, movies, lectures, etc. It has already been proved that the businesses initiated by the educated and skilled individuals are always productive than that started by the unskilled person.
-Therefore, the income earned by the skilled person is more than the unskilled person, similarly, the contribution to the nation’s economy is more from the skilled person than from the latter.
+Education, learning, and training can be gained and spread through various means like music, books, movies, lectures, etc. It has already been proved that the businesses initiated by the educated and skilled individuals are always more productive than that started by the unskilled person.
+Therefore, the income earned by the skilled person is more than that of the unskilled person.
+Similarly, the contribution to the nation’s economy is more from the skilled person than that from the latter.

 Sources of Human Capital Formation

-Education investment is recognized as one of the main sources of human capital, along with other sources like health, migration, on- `job training, and information.
-Let’s decode it one by one.
+Education investment is recognised as one of the main sources of human capital along with other sources like health, migration, on-job training, and information.
+Let us decode it one by one.

 Quick link: Impact of Human Capital on Economic Growth